ifm/ifm3d-pcl-viewer/README.md

 Running the Software
 --------------------

-Assuming you followed the instruction from above for installation, you should now have `ifm3d-pcl-viewer` installed at `/usr/bin/ifm3d-pcl-viewer`.
+Assuming you followed the instructions from above for installation, you should now have `ifm3d-pcl-viewer` installed at `/usr/bin/ifm3d-pcl-viewer`.
 Running the executable on the command line, should result in a window similar to the
 following:

 ![viewer](doc/figures/ifm3d_viewer.png)

-If you camera is not located at the default IP address of `192.168.0.69`, you can leverage the `IFM3D_IP` environment variable when running the viewer to help visualize the point cloud.
+If your camera is not located at the default IP address of `192.168.0.69`, you can leverage the `IFM3D_IP` environment variable when running the viewer to help visualize the point cloud.
 For example, if your camera is located at `192.168.1.69`, you would run the exectuable as follows: